1. Introduction

 1. Edit impacts: Displays the impact and consequence modification view (see Impacts and consequences).

-3. Export analysis: Allows you to export analysis, from the place pointed by the selected asset of the analysis.
+3. Export analysis: This option allows you to export analysis, from the place pointed by the selected asset of the analysis.
 The export works exactly like exporting an asset.
 (See Exporting an asset.)

 ExportOptions

-4. See asset in the library: Displays the asset from the library, allowing you to have another context menu that allows changes to the asset.
-(See Context menu of library.)
+1. See asset in the library: Displays the asset from the library, allowing you to have another context menu that allows changes to the asset.
+(See the [Context menu of library].)

-5. Detach : This removes an asset from the risk analysis.
+2. Detach : This option removes an asset from the risk analysis.

 This action may lead to the loss of risk assessments for this asset and its childrens.